simp/simp-packer/simp-testing/README.md

   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   - [Vagrant](https://www.vagrantup.com/downloads.html)
   - SIMP ISO created from build:auto and its json file.
+    These contain the json variables that point to the iso, the iso checksum and the name of the distribution iso.
   - packer installed in or linked to /bin/packer.
 (There is another command called packer in /usr/sbin/packer so I point specifically to /bin/packer.)